kylejones200/psis_4700_applied_ai/webslides/topic_AI-as-Building-Blocks.md

 ## Analogy

-Think of AI like LEGO.
+Think of AI like LEGO
-Each brick does something specific.
+Each brick does something specific
 You can build a small toy or a whole city — same bricks, different arrangement

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.